-In conducting an arbitration, the QCA will generally issue case management directions, specifying the information that it requires from the parties.
-For disputes arising under part 5, division 5 of the QCA Act, the QCA Act empowers the QCA to require any person to give information and documents to the QCA for the purposes of an arbitration hearing.55
+In conducting an arbitration, the QCA will generally issue case management directions, specifying the information that the QCA requires from the parties.
+For disputes arising under part 5, division 5 of the QCA Act, the QCA Act empowers the QCA to require any person to give information and documents to the QCA for the purposes of an arbitration hearing.56

 The QCA may require parties to present evidence or arguments in writing and may decide the matters on which it will hear oral evidence.
-Ordinarily, written submissions will be the primary
+Ordinarily, written submissions will be the primary means by which the QCA receives arguments from the parties.
+Detailed written submissions are particularly appropriate in disputes involving: